hollomyfoolish/kurento-tutorial-java/README.md

 Kurento-tutorial
 ================

-Examples on usage of the Kurento Java Client.
+Examples on usage of the Kurento Java Client, demos.

 What is Kurento
 ---------------